Go Beyond Book Club

 on Amazon.com

 Inconceivable!
 Did you know The Princess Bride was a book before the movie?
+Published in 1973 by William Goldman the beloved movie of the same name came out in 1987.
 Believe it or not most of us in book club did not know that.
-We were already familiar with the popular movie so choosing The Princess Bride as our book pick was an excellent idea which then became a highly recommended read!
+Written as a fantasy fairy tale , The Princess Bride is filled with witty humor, swashbuckling adventure and a sweet romance, "As you wish!"

-A companion piece As You Wish: Inconceivable Tales from the Making of The Princess Bride is a behind the scenes book with stories, photographs and interviews of the movie The Princess Bride
+A companion piece, As You Wish: Inconceivable Tales from the Making of The Princess Bride is a behind the scenes book with stories, photographs and interviews of the movie The Princess Bride

 by the actor Carey Elwes who played farmer boy Westley